Quantum limits of superresolution in a noisy environment

-On the other hand, when the rank of the quantum state changes around $t=0$, there exists $p_i>0$ such that $p_i\to0$ as $t\to0$.
-Therefore, the quantum Fisher information may not vanish for small $t$.

-Let us consider quantum Fisher information of the separation $s$ in the imaging problem and apply the proposition to it.
-First of all, after some algebra, one can find that $d\hat{\rho}/ds\propto is \hat{\sigma}$ with some Hermitian operator $\hat{\sigma}$ if the quantum state of light satisfies $\text{Tr}[\hat{\rho}_{c_+c_-}\hat{c}_-]=0$ (see Appendix A).
-An important observation is that for identical objects, this condition is satisfied because $\hat{c}_-$ is an antisymmetric operator between $\hat{c}_1$ and $\hat{c}_2$.
-Thus, it confirms that the imaging process for identical sources satisfies the first condition of the proposition.
+By the definition of excitation noise, $p_i+p_j>0$ for all $i,j$, and $p_i+p_j$ does not converge to zero as $s\to 0$; hence, $H(s)=\text{Tr}[\hat{\rho}\hat{L}^2]\propto s^2\to0$ as $s\to0$ \cite{finite}.
+(A similar argument has been used in the context of quantum spectroscopy \cite{gefen2019overcoming}.) \end{proof} Note that although we assumed excitation noise for simplicity, it is sufficient for a final state to be full rank only in the subspace of signal operator $\hat{\sigma}$ to prove the same result.
+The proposition can be intuitively explained by noting that the signal in the imaging system approaches zero for $s\to0$, indicated by $d\hat{\rho}/ds\propto s \hat{\sigma}$, while the noise ratio remains finite.
+Therefore, the SNR vanishes for small $s$, which leads to vanishing QFI.
+In contrast, when the quantum state is not full rank in the support of $\hat{\sigma}$ around $s=0$, there exists $p_i>0$ and $|\psi_i\rangle$ such that $p_i\to0$ as $s\to0$ and a projection measurement onto $|\psi_i\rangle\langle\psi_i|$ gives a nonzero QFI element.
+Therefore, the QFI may not vanish for a small $s$, which accounts for nonzero QFI for noiseless cases \cite{tsang2016quantum, nair2016far, lupo2016ultimate}.

-On the other hand, if the system suffers from a thermal noise, a relevant mode transforms as $\hat{a}$, i.e., $\hat{a}\to \sqrt{1-\nu}\hat{a}+\sqrt{\nu}\hat{e}$, with $\hat{e}$ describing the mode of the environment in a thermal state with a non-zero photon number and $\nu$ a coupling rate to the environment.
-As a result, a quantum state of light in mode $\hat{a}$ becomes full-rank.
-Moreover, since thermal noise may occur any modes in the system, it is natural to assume that the quantum state in modes $\hat{a}_\pm$ and $\hat{b}_\pm$ are full-rank in practice, which together with the proposition consequently shows that the quantum Fisher information of $s$ generally vanishes as $s\to0$ in a realistic situation.
-Note that attenuation channel, where the environment $\hat{e}$ is described by the vacuum, does not lead to the same conclusion since it does not transform the state to be a full-rank in general.
-Thus, in this case, quantum Fisher information can be larger than 0 when $s\to0$ \cite{lupo2016}.
-We emphasize that the proposition does not rule out the possibility of superresolution overcoming Rayleigh limit but implies that when the objects are very close and the system is noisy, quantum Fisher information of the separation can be extremely small.
+Note that attenuation channels, where a vacuum state occupies the environmental mode $\hat{e}$, do not introduce false excitation but diminish the signal.
+Thus, the QFI of $s$ does not necessarily vanish as $s\to0$.
+We emphasize that the proposition does not rule out the possibility of superresolution overcoming the Rayleigh limit but implies that when the objects are close and the system is noisy, the QFI of the separation can be extremely small.
 We supply an important example to analyze the effect of noise in the following section.